LucyQ19/eatDaBurger/README.md

 ### Local Environment Setup of this App:

-To use Eat-Da-Burger web application from your local environment,
+To use eatDaBurger web application from your local environment,

 1. Clone my repo using the command line.
 2. Change directory to the cloned repo.